UPPMAX/R-python-julia-matlab-HPC/docs/index.rst

 .. figure:: ../img/node.png
    :align: center

+[RB: I like the picture at https://docs.hpc2n.umu.se/tutorials/clusterguide/ better, as I feel this one is not as pretty as that one]

 - The user logs in to **login nodes**  via Internet through ssh or Thinlinc.

   - Here the file management and lighter data analysis can be performed.